 If you are an individual, the maximum marginal stated federal tax rate for net capital gain is generally 20% (15% or 0% for taxpayers with taxable incomes below certain thresholds).
-Some capital gains, including some portion of the capital gain dividends from the RIC shares, may be taxed at a higher maximum marginal stated federal tax rate.
-Capital gains may also be subject to the Medicare tax described above.
+Some capital gains, including some portion of the capital gain dividends from the RIC Shares, may be taxed at a higher stated tax rate.
+Capital gain received from assets held for more than one year that is considered "unrecaptured section 1250 gain" (which may be the case, for example, with some capital gain sattributable to the REIT Shares) is taxed at a maximum stated tax rate of 25%.
+In the case of capital gain dividends, the determination of which portion of the capital gain dividend, if any, is subject to the 25% tax rate, will be made based on rules prescribed by the United States Treasury.
+Capital gains may also be subject to the "Medicare tax" described above.